satishsalyal/Java-Kingdom/Tutorial1-Java-Overview/Java-Overview.md

-># Java Overview
+># Java basics

+# What is Java?
-Java is a high level programming language originally developed by Sun Microsystems and released in 1995.
-Currently it is owned by Oracle and nearly 3 billion devices run on Java.
+Java is a cross-platform object-oriented programming language that was released by Sun Microsystems in the year 1995.
+Today, Java is needed to run various applications such as games, social media applications, audio and video applications, etc.

+In this tutorial, I would be covering following topics:

-It is used for
+* What is Java used for?
-* Mobile Application (Specially for Android devices)
-* Desktop Applications
+* History
+* What is Java?
-* Web Applications
+* Features
-* Web Servers and application servers
-* Games
+* Components
-* Database connection
+*

-And more things.
+# What is Java used for?
+Before I go ahead with this, let me brief you about why you should choose Java.
+It is highly popular and has dominated this field from early 2000’s till the present 2018.

+# It is used for:

+* Banking: To deal with transaction management.
+* Retail: Billing applications that you see in a store/restaurant are completely written in Java.
+* Information Technology: Java is designed to solve implementation dependencies.
+* Android: Applications are either written in Java or use Java API.
+* Financial services: It is used in server-side applications.
+* Stock market: To write algorithms as to which company they should invest in.
+* Big Data: Hadoop MapReduce framework is written using Java.
+* Scientific and Research Community: To deal with huge amount of data.

 ## Why to learn Java programming?
 * __Object Oriented__ − In Java everything is an Object.
 Java can be easily extended since it is based on Object model.